+ART 2125 - Graphic Design Concepts

+(2L, 4LB)(3CR) This course examines complex and multi-faceted commercial design problems as a means of developing dynamic and innovative solutions.
+Design projects are analyzed according to their conceptual and graphic composition, and are developed to effectively and creatively communication a message to a specific audience.
+May be taken concurrently with Graphic Design Solutions.

+Concurrently: ART 2110, ART 2112 and ART ART 2122.

-- ART 2130 Graphic Design II (2L, 4LB)(3CR) This course offers students further exploration of concept development and the language of symbols combined with further exploration into the aesthetic issues of type.
+ART 2130 - Graphic Design Solutions

+(2L, 4LB)(3CR) This course offers students further exploration of concept development and the language of symbols combined with further exploration into the aesthetic issues of type.
 Emphasis will be placed on content, form and technique for effective use of graphic design and typography in ads, posters, newsletters, desktop publishing and other visual communications.
-Prerequisites: ART 2112 and a working knowledge of Adobe CS4. - ART 2141 Professional Practice in the Arts I (1L)(1CR) This seminar will focus on practical aspects of artistic practice such as preparing a professional portfolio and resume, generating an exhibition, understanding careers in art and preparing work for museum and/or gallery consideration.
-This course is required of all art majors. - ART 2150 Color Photography I (2L, 4LB)(3CR) A study of the basic principles, concepts, and aesthetics used in color photography.
-Will cover negative and positive film processing and printing including color balance.
-Contemporary trends in color photography and basic color theory will also be reviewed.
-Prerequisites: ART 1150, ART 1160 and permission of the instructor. - ART 2160 Color Photography II (2L, 4LB)(3CR) Continued study of various color developing and printing processes with an emphasis on experimental color photography.
+Prerequisites: ART 2112 and a working knowledge of current software.

+ART 2141 - Professional Practice in the Arts I (1L)(1CR) This seminar will focus on practical aspects of artistic practice such as preparing a professional portfolio and resume, generating an exhibition, understanding careers in art and preparing work for museum and/or gallery consideration.
+This course is required of all art majors.

+ART 2160 - Color Photography II

+(2L, 4LB)(3CR) Continued study of various color developing and printing processes with an emphasis on experimental color photography.
 Contemporary trends in color photography will also be reviewed.
-Prerequisites: ART 2150 and permission of the instructor. - ART 2180 Alternative Processes (2L, 4LB)(3CR) A course in experimental photographic techniques and nonsilver processes including cyanotype, gum prints, van Dyke prints, Polaroid transfer, and solar etching among others.
-(Spring semester.)
-Prerequisites: ART 1150, ART 2160, and